 If the insulating liquids need to be drawn down, you need to make sure that all the equipment like containers, hoses and pumps used are clean and dry.
 If the equipment has been used for any other liquid before, clean all the contaminated items prior to use.
 Make sure that you have cleaned and dry storage containers at the ready for storing the liquid as well as filtering the liquid prior to filling up the tank again.

 Maintaining a positive pressure at all times is very important, even at low temperatures.
 In order to allow this, sufficient gas pressure needs to be maintained.
 The pressure-vacuum gauge will show pressure variations with ambient temperature, which needs to be recorded on a regular basis.

 Once the transformer has been set up, a final inspection has to be made prior to the unit becoming energized.
 Follow electrical safety protocol and alert all personnel about the lethal voltages which are present within the transformer enclosure and connection points.
-It needs to be made sure that the electrical connections have been properly carried out and that there is correct low and high voltage ratio between the windings.
+It needs to be made sure that the electrical connections have been properly carried out and that there is a correct low and high voltage ratio between the windings.
 Make sure to examine the fans, motors, thermal relays and other auxiliary devices.
 Also, all the windings must be checked for continuity.

 If you want to avoid any downtime and hire professionals that will do a proper job then feel free to contact our professionals at D&F Liquidators!